Carla Speed McNeil: Awards

-In 1997, at Comic-Con International, McNeil won the Lulu Awards' Kimberly Yale Award for Best New Talent for their work on Finder and Shanda the Panda.
+In 1997, at San Diego Comic-Con, McNeil won the Lulu Awards' Kimberly Yale Award for Best New Talent for their work on Finder and Shanda the Panda.
 McNeil also won the Ignatz Award for Promising New Talent in 1998.

 McNeil was nominated for Lulu Award Lulu of the Year in 2001 and 2002, and for an Ignatz Award for Outstanding Artist in 2001.
 Finder won the Ignatz for Outstanding Series in 2004 and 2005.
 Their work has been nominated for Eisner Awards in several categories over the years (including "Best Writer/Artist" in 2002 and 2003, and "Best Lettering" for Finder and Bad Houses in 2014), and won "Best Webcomic" for Finder in 2009.
 Finder: Voice won the 2011 Los Angeles Times Book Prize (Graphic Novel).

-In recognition of their work Finder, Comics Alliance listed McNeil as one of twelve women cartoonists deserving of lifetime achievement recognition.
+In recognition of their work Finder, ComicsAlliance listed McNeil as one of twelve women cartoonists deserving of lifetime achievement recognition.

 In 2017, Finder was nominated by readers for NPR's "Let's Get Graphic: 100 Favorite Comics and Graphic Novels," and was chosen for the list by a panel of award-winning comic artists.